jaredbranum/rbsh/README.markdown

 Preference is given to ruby methods over shell commands and programs, so if you have a binary named _public_methods_, you'll need to pass it to sh or bash or whatever to get it to run for now.

-New methods can be defined in a .rubbishrc.rb file in your home directory.
+New methods can be defined in a .rbshrc.rb file in your home directory.
 For example:
 <pre>
-# contents of ~/.rubbishrc.rb
+# contents of ~/.rbshrc.rb
 def amazing
   puts 'so cool!!!!!!'
 end</pre>